EDorogush/coursira/README.md

 - look through courses they are involved in;
 - create new courses;
 - update unready courses:
+     - First nested list item
      - Update course's title, description, student's amount;
      - Invite other lecturers to take part in new course;
      - Delete other lecturers who was invited but do not take part in course (do not have any lecture);
      - add/update/delete new lectures to course (application do not allow adding new lecture which start/end time conflicts with lecturer schedule or current course schedule);
     - activate the course (all updates will be finished, users will get possibility to look through and subscribe the course);
 - look throw personal data(photo, name, email, age, interests, organisation, schedule);
 - update personal data (photo, name, age, interests, organisation);
 - log out.